jordan-thirus/AzemOS/README.md

 ```bash
 sudo bootc switch ghcr.io/jordan-thirus/azemos:latest
 ```
 This will queue for the next reboot, which you can do immediately after the command finishes.
+Future updates can be installed with the `ujust update` command.